AyrA/Gemini/README.md

 *Features marked with an asterisk are either planned or under construction*

 - Full implementation of the protocol with redirect loop protection
-- Searching and password entry
+- Support for query prompts and password request when required by the remote
 - Fairly robust against servers not fully protocol compliant
 - Rendering of gemini files
 - Uses your existing web browser